viky-ai/website/doc/topics/agent/index.md

 order: 201
 ---

-If you didn't read "main concepts behind viky.ai", you should do it before you read this article.
+If you didn't read [Main concepts behind viky.ai](/doc/topics/main-concepts-behind-viky-ai/), you should do it before you read this article.
 You will understand how agents fit in the viky.ai platform, and have a first idea of what is an agent.

 In this article, we want to describe in details: